 It's imperative that your solar installer has the proper licensing.
 This helps ensure that the work is done properly using the most up-to-date installation methods.
 Licensing requirements mean that your New Jersey solar installation team may have a variety of different professionals, including .
 The most experienced professionals on the team will also liaise with your local government and utility on permit matters.

-Look at review platforms such as TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to find out what previous customers are saying about local solar providers.
-Reviews can give you an idea of a company’s trustworthiness and customer service.
-Be cautious of companies lacking reviews or with predominantly negative feedback.
+Look at review platforms such as TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to find out what previous customers say about local solar installers.
+Reviews can give you an idea of a company’s dependability and customer service.
+Be wary of companies lacking reviews or with predominantly negative feedback.

-Quality solar installations should have comprehensive workmanship and performance warranties.
-The workmanship warranty covers any installation issues such as poor wiring, cracks in the panels, or poor alignment.
-The performance guarantee promises a specific energy output level.
-Strong warranties indicate that a solar installer has faith in its installations.
+Quality solar installations should come with strong workmanship and performance warranties.
+A workmanship guarantee addresses any installation defects (such as poor wiring, poor alignment, or cracks in the panels), while a performance guarantee ensures a certain level of energy production.
+Strong warranties demonstrate a company's confidence in its work.

 Incentive Amount: